 A4-1.
-The user auditor considers whether the activities undertaken by the service organisation are in an area in which the user entity is required to comply with requirements of law and regulations (for example, there are legal requirements relating to the maintenance of accounting records by companies - see paragraphs A11-1 - A11-3).
+The user auditor considers whether the activities undertaken by the service organization are in an area in which the user entity is required to comply with requirements of law and regulations (for example, there are legal requirements relating to the maintenance of accounting records by companies - see paragraphs A11-1-A11-3).
 In such circumstances, non-compliance may have a significant effect on the financial statements.
-The user auditor therefore determines whether the law and regulations concerned are to be regarded as relevant to the audit^{5a} in order to meet the requirements of ISA (UK and Ireland) 250 Section A "Consideration of Laws and Regulations in an Audit of Financial Statements" and undertake procedures to assess the risk of a misstatement arising from non-compliance as set out in that ISA (UK and Ireland).
+The user auditor therefore determines whether the law and regulations concerned are to be regarded as relevant to the audit^{5a} in order to meet the requirements of ISA (UK) 250 (Revised December 2017) and undertake procedures to assess the risk of a misstatement arising from non-compliance as set out in that ISA (UK).